 Use up leftover rice and vegetables with this recipe for Italian Rice Salad from Taco and Tiramisu.
 Lots of tips for substitutions so you can make this dish your own.

 Leftover chicken and bacon?
 Just add a few basic salad ingredients for these Chicken Bacon Ranch Wraps from Budget Delicious.
 Such a tasty way to use leftovers!

 Pasta Salad to Go

 So great to make ahead and keep cold in the refrigerator until you need to go.
 Batch prepare any of these yummy pasta salad ahead of time to have them ready.
-There are several other chilled pasta salads in other sections of this article as well.
+There are several other chilled pasta recipes in other sections of this article as well.

 This Summer Pasta Salad is one of our family favorites, and truly delicious for any time of the year.
-Bowtie pasta with tomatoes, olives, Parmesan and feta, it’s a bright and refreshing dish.
+Bowtie pasta with tomatoes, olives, Parmesan cheese, and feta, it’s a bright and refreshing dish.